 Friends formally belongs to the Choose Clean Water Coalition, which works on federal and state policy and to the Virginia Conservation Network, focused on Virginia state policy.
-In addition, we work closely with more local groups such as the Shenandoah Valley Network and its member groups.
-They provide us with solid information, training, and collaborative opportunities.
+In addition, we work closely with more local groups such as the Shenandoah Riverkeeper and the newly formed Alliance for the Shenandoah Valley They provide us with solid information, training, and collaborative opportunities.
 We encourage you to follow and learn from these groups as we do.

 A small group such as Friends cannot address every issue that crosses the transom.
 Therefore, Friends focuses on issues most important to the health of the river.
 These are:

 - Achieving reductions in river pollution related to nutrients, sediment, bacteria, and man-made chemicals; and

 - Maintaining adequate water flow (quantity) to support healthy aquatic resources.

 - Promoting ordinances at the town and county levels as well as state and federal regulations affecting water quality or quantity in the watershed;

 - Using information on pollution levels, sources, and incidents to inform the public, community decision makers, and government;